 During the SV-1 operation, the bay 12 batteries overheated and "tripped off" thus changing the system capacity over a range of 4/8 to 7/8 of the total capacity.
 The Electrical Distribution and Power (EDAP) analyst did not know the energy balance for each battery, i.e., the charge/discharge amp-hour summary.
 In addition the "K2" events did not occur in the expected manner, i.e., voltage cutout, therefore the LMSC state-of-charge plots were erroneous and were discontinued early in the mission.
 To replace the bookkeeping technique a "minimum voltage" technique was adopted.
-The minimum bus voltage was plotted during payload operations with the expectation of establishing trends toward low battery state-of-charge, but there is no correlation factor between a "low" voltage and the allowable payload operation on the next 6 - 8 revs.
+The minimum bus voltage was plotted during payload operations with the expectation of establishing trends toward low battery state-of-charge.
+The basic weakness of this technique is that it is an inexact "indicator," it only gives one a feel for state-of-charge, but there is no correlation factor between a "low" voltage and the allowable payload operation on the next 6 - 8 revs.
 The Cook nighttime pass was the best indicator of system state-of-charge, but it has the same problem of low voltage correlation and in addition occurs only once per day.

-The bookkeeping method will only work if the starting point can be established, i.e., " K_2 " relays controlled by voltage cut off.
+The bookkeeping method will only work if the starting point can be established, i.e., "K2" relays controlled by voltage cut off.
 Any power source anomalies prevent the establishment of this start point, rendering this system useless.